There’s an old saying that there’s no better friend than an old friend. In the case of Guatemala’s relationship with Israel, it is certainly true.

 Guatemala lost little time following US President Trump’s recognition of Jerusalem as Israel’s capital and its move of the US embassy there.
 Guatemala promptly announced that it would soon be moving its embassy to Jerusalem.

 Predictably, the Central American nation’s decision was praised by Israeli leaders, Jewish organizations and Evangelical Christians, while being condemned by the Palestinians and other Arab states.
-Guatemalan President Jimmy Morales was the recipient on January 18, 2018, of a Friends of Zion Award from Dr. Mike Evans, founder of the Friends of Zion Heritage Center in Jerusalem.
-He is also an earlier recipient of an honorary doctorate from the Hebrew University of Jerusalem.
+Guatemalan President Jimmy Morales was the recipient on January 18, 2018, of a Friends of Zion Award from Dr. Mike Evans, founder of The Friends of Zion Museum in Jerusalem , He is also an earlier recipient of an honorary doctorate from the Hebrew University of Jerusalem.

 People may wonder why a small nation like Guatemala, so removed geographically from the Middle East, was the first to follow in America’s wake on the Jerusalem issue.
 The answer lies in the close Guatemala-Israel relationship that goes back to even before Israel’s declaration of independence in 1948.